John Creasey: Life and career

-Several adaptations were made of Creasey's novels.
-On film these included: Salute the Toff (1952, also known as Brighthaven Express in the USA), Hammer the Toff (1952), John Ford's Gideon's Day (1958, also known as Gideon of Scotland Yard in the USA), released by Columbia Pictures, and Cat & Mouse (1958, also known as The Desperate Men in the USA), written as Michael Halliday.
-On television, a series based on the Commander George Gideon character, Gideon's Way, was produced from 1964 to 1965 by ITC Entertainment and starring John Gregson in the title rôle.
-ITC followed this with a version of Creasey's The Baron character (1965–66), starring Steve Forrest.
-Between 1967 and 1971 the BBC produced a radio version of Creasey's Roger West stories with actor Patrick Allen in the title role as Scotland Yard Chief Inspector Roger "Handsome" West, with Allen's real-life wife Sarah Lawson playing the role of West's wife Janet.

 In 1962, Creasey won an Edgar Award for Best Novel, from the Mystery Writers of America (MWA), for Gideon's Fire, written under the pseudonym J. J. Marric.
 In 1969 he received the MWA's greatest honour, the Grand Master Award.
 He served one term as president of the organization in 1966, one of only three non-American writers to be so honoured.

 Creasey had as many publishers as he had pseudonyms, but enjoyed enduring relations with John Long and Hodder & Stoughton in the UK.
-After he finally broke into the American market in the 1950s, many of his books were released by Harper and Scribners; Walker reissued many older titles in the revised editions.
+After he finally broke into the American market in the 1950s, many of his books were released by Harper and Scribners; Walker reissued many older titles in revised editions.

 During the 1940s, Creasey was living at "Cattistock", Fernlea Avenue, Ferndown, Wimborne in Dorset.
 He died at his home New Hall, which is now New Hall Hospital, Bodenham near Salisbury, Wiltshire in 1973.

-In 2007, his family transferred all of Creasey's copyrights and other legal rights to Owatonna Media.
-Owatonna Media on-sold these copyrights to Coolabi Plc in 2009, but retained a master licence in radio and audio rights.
-These rights are commercially licensed in the UK and abroad.
+In March 2007, his family sold all of Creasey's copyrights to Fleming Literary Management.